nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

 **Use Case 10: Edit the details of a lesson**

-Preconditions: The lesson currently exists in TutorAid.
+Pre-condition: The lesson currently exists in TutorAid.

 **MSS**